greenfit-ai/docs/docs/minimal-test.md

 # Authors, References and Citation
 {:.no_toc }
-Here you will find all the useful metadata about people and dependencies linked to AMPLICON-PIPER {:.fs-6.fw-300 }
+Here you will find all the useful metadata about people and dependencies linked to AMPLIPIPER {:.fs-6.fw-300 }

 <details open markdown="block">